EV Charging Incentives for 2022

 Driving on sunshine is more affordable than ever, thanks to a variety of government tax credits, rebates, and utility programs.
 Explore the federal and state specific incentives below, and see how you can level up your transition to a solar powered home with electric vehicles (EV) and EV charging.
 This era of clean transportation is developing rapidly, and new incentives and programs are offered constantly.
 Our team at ReVision Energy is happy to help you find the best incentives and hardware to bring the benefits of EV and EV charging to your home.

 Federal Tax Credits

-The US federal EV & EV charging tax credits for residential customers was extended at the end of 2020, and offers homeowners 30% of the cost of hardware and installation.
-The tax credit is capped at $1,000 for residential customers.
+The US federal EV charging tax credits for residential customers, which offers homeowners 30% of the cost of hardware and installation, lapsed at the end of 2021.
+We expect it to be reinstated in the near future.
+The tax credit is for the installation of charging infrastructure, and is capped at $1,000 for residential customers.

-All-electric and plug-in hybrid cars may be eligible for a federal income tax credit of up to $7,500, depending on the manufacturer.
-Currently not applicable to Tesla and GM, however the credit is likely to be re-upped for them in 2021.
+The federal EV tax credit for manufacturers offers a tax credit of up to $7,500, depending on the manufacturer.
+Currently not applicable for all manufacturers, so check with your dealership to learn how you can take advantage of it.
 There is also an electric motorcycle tax credit of up to $2,500.
+Check with your dealership

 State Specific Incentives